rsauvair/JPA/README.md

 * @Id : Tells JPA that this attribute will be used as primary key in the Moto table.
 * @GeneratedValue : Indicate that the id should be generated automatically

 The other object's properties (brand, model, ...) are not annotated because we want them to be mapped to columns that share the same name.
+We can also see that :
+* 2 constructors have been created (without and with all arguments)
+* The toString() method have been overridden (this will be used later)

 # Credits